The River God

 But where my fish float by I bless their swimming

-And I like the people to bathe in me, especially women.
+And I like people to bathe in me, especially women.

-But I can drown the fools
+But I can drown fools

 And they take their time drowning

-As I throw them up now and then in a spirit of clowning.
+As I throw them up now and then, in a spirit of clowning.

 Hi yih, yippity-yap, merrily I flow,

-O I may be an old foul river but I have plenty of go.
+Oh, I may be an old foul river, but I have plenty of flow.

-Once there was a lady who was too bold
+Once there was a lady who was too bold.

 She bathed in me by the tall black cliff where the water runs cold,

-So I brought her down here
+So I brought her down here to be my beautiful dear.

-Oh will she stay with me will she stay
+Oh will she stay with me, will she stay?

 This beautiful lady, or will she go away?

-She lies in my beautiful deep river bed with many a weed
+She lies in my beautiful deep river bed, with many a weed to hold her, and many a waving reed.

 She looks at me with.
 Hi yih, do not let her